A big part of learning to play jazz guitar is learning how to play standards.

-These jazz standards cover a wide range of chord progressions and prepare you for your first, or next, jam session or gig.
+These jazz standards cover a range of chord progressions and prepare you for your first, or next, jam session or gig.

-If you aren’t sure how to learn these tunes, check out my “Learn Jazz Standards” lesson for instructions on the best way to learn any jazz tune on guitar.
+If you aren’t sure how to learn these tunes, check out my “Learn Jazz Standards” lesson for instructions on the best way to learn any tune on guitar.

 Easy Jazz Standards (Click to Jump Down)

 - Major Blues